sammuelyee/docs/cartodb-editor.md

 This map changes the color of each feature based on a secondary numeric value from a column in your dataset.
 It is often used with polygon data to compare characteristics of regions and areas, such as income levels by neighborhood.

 - **Category**
 Category maps display your points and polygons in different colors based on a qualitative characteristic in your dataset.
-For example, if your data shows multiple kinds of a certain characteristic (*i.e.* land-use zones), you would use the category wizard to change the color of each characteristic (*i.e.* blue for residential, red for commercial, and purple for mixed-use districts).
+For example, if your data shows multiple kinds of a certain characteristic (*i.e.* land-use zones), you would use the Category wizard to change the color of each characteristic (*i.e.* blue for residential, red for commercial, and purple for mixed-use districts).

 - **Bubble**
 The Bubble map scales the radius of points in your data based on a numeric value from a column in your dataset.
 This is useful for comparing numeric values associated with a certain point, like population sizes of cities.
 Remember that this tool is not designed to work with polygons.